Judge or Hearing Officer

 Some courthouses have evening and weekend hours.
 In addition, judges may have to be on call during nights or weekends to issue emergency orders, such as search warrants and restraining orders.

-Employment of judges and hearing officers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
-These workers play an essential role in the legal system, and their services will continue to be needed into the future.
+Overall employment of judges and hearing officers is projected to grow 3 percent from 2020 to 2030, slower than the average for all occupations.

 How to Become a Judge or Hearing Officer